ehenoma/distributed-systems/README.md

 # Papers on Distributed Systems

-This repository contains some rather famous papers on distributed systems and its concepts.
+This repository contains some rather famous papers and thought experiments  on distributed systems.